-Management remains confident of a return to pre covid trading, as seen through out summer 2021.
-As such we have recommenced the investment programme to 'transform the UK rest stop experience' investing in our facilities, rolling out new brands, materially changing the landscape of EV charging across the UK's strategic road network and improving our customer experience and colleague efficiency via the investment in new technology infrastructure.
+Management are pleased with the progress made against the strategic priorities to 'transform the UK rest stop experience'.
+The business has recovered well post covid and responded robustly in a highly inflationary market.
+Investment will continue in the transformation strategy, rolling out new brands and materially changing the landscape of EV charging across the UK's strategic road network and improving our customer experience and colleague efficiency via the investment in new technology infrastructure.